 The wavelength range 0.4 μ m to 1.4 μ m is often referred to as the ocular hazard region, because it includes the wavelengths of radiation capable of reaching the retina.
 The retina is particularly sensitive to visible light in the wavelength region between 0.4 μ m and 0.55 μ m, due to the photochemical reactions produced by lengthy (> 10 sec) exposures.
-This wavelength region is often called the ''blue-light hazard region''.
+This wavelength region is often called the "blue-light hazard region".

 The likelihood and degree of damage to the structures of the eye depend upon the wavelength of the laser radiation and the energy deposited in those structures.
-These considerations have been taken into account when establishing the Maximum Permissible Exposures (MPEs) listed in Table 4 (and described in Section VI of this Manual).
+These considerations have been considered when establishing the Maximum Permissible Exposures (MPEs) listed in Table 4.

 The MPEs are derived from a combination of empirical and calculated data.
-The pupil of the eye does vary in size, but this is not taken into account when formulating standards, as it is assumed that the worst-case conditions exist (i.e., the pupil is at its widest aperture (dilation), and the lens focus is at infinity).
+The pupil of the eye does vary in size, but this is not considered when formulating standards, as it is assumed that the worst-case conditions exist (i.e., the pupil is at its widest aperture (dilation), and the lens focus is at infinity).